 Scarborough Castle stands on a cliff top promontory overlooking the rest of the town and was built around 1130 by William Le Gros, Earl of Albermarle in the reign of King Henry I. Le Gros defeated the Scots at The Battle of the Standard near Northallerton in 1138.
 The castle was captured by Henry II who rebuilt the keep between 1158 and 1168 and the castle became a Royal castle.

 Further improvements to the castle were carried out by King John, Henry III and Edward I. Around 1312 Scarborough Castle was given to Edward II’s favourite Piers Gaveston.
 The unpopular Gaveston was besieged in the castle by the barons, captured and carried to Oxford for execution.
 Edward would himself be murdered for his weak leadership and rather amorous friendship with Gaveston.
-He would die at Barclay Castle in Gloucestershire in 1327 after a burning hot poker was apparently inserted into his bottom.
+He would die at Barclay Castle in Gloucestershire in 1327 meeting a particularly unpleasant end.

-A Colonel Boynton was put in charge of the castle but like Hugh Cholmley he swicthed sides – this time from the Parliamentarians to Royalists , but he was eventually defeated in yet another siege in 1648.
-Of course most recent siege of all was the shelling of the castle by German bombers during the Second World War..
+A Colonel Boynton was put in charge of the castle but like Hugh Cholmeley he switched sides – this time from the Parliamentarians to Royalists , but he was eventually defeated in yet another siege in 1648.
+Of course most recent siege of all was the shelling of the castle by German bombers during the Second World War.

 Scarborough Fair and Spa